The ONE

 After a short while, the GUI should start and a simulation should be up and running.

-Every simulation run uses the settings from default_settings.txt.
-You can give an additional configuration file as a parameter to define new settings or override the ones defined in default settings.
-For example:
+to define new settings or override the ones defined in default settings.
+For

 ./one.sh epidemic_settings.txt

-./one.sh -b snw_comparison_settings.txt 22
+./one.sh -b 22 snw_comparison_settings.txt

 That would run spray and wait comparison using 11 different message copy counts and with binary and normal mode.
 See Settings class' javadoc for details about run indexing.